In battle, if you you make your opponent flinch, you have already won.

 Kya!

 I began kendo again after a long hiatus.
 I took a break back in June because I was studying for the JLPT N4 test–which I passed.
 I’m due for N3 in December.
 After which (if I pass) I will be taking a break from the tests and focusing on conversational Japanese.
 I had my first kendo class last weekend and I got my bogu armor set (hand-me-down) which I fell in love with.
 Yes, it’s used, but I love it.
 It’s different and unique.
 It’s old, with character.
 It’s amazing.
 The stitching is purple and everything is just good.
 It’s just perfect.
 Well, almost perfect.
 But it’s close enough.
 I bought a bokken for practicing alone (it’s heavier than a shinai).
-Here is Mika, my friend, pretending to block a blow with my bokken with her hands. :)

 I’m going to Tokyo later this month (on the 22nd).
 I will go to a art museum for some geeky Evangelion fun, the ghibli museum, Akihabara, Asakusa, Tokyo SkyTree, and some other awesome places yet to be determined.
 Nick and his wife want me to go to the huge Gundam statue.
 I will sure try, but I cannot promise.